Epcot Rope Drop and Early Entry Strategy 2024

 The second best option is Frozen Ever After.
 Guests coming from the World Showcase entrance will beat you there, but if you walk at a brisk pace you’ll still only have a 5-10 minute wait.

-Note: As of early 2024, I was seeing guests from the front get to Frozen before guests from the International Gateway.
+Note: We’ve recently seen guests from the front get to Frozen before guests from the International Gateway.
 We’re hoping Guardians of the Galaxy switches to a regular standby line soon so that Epcot’s rope drop procedures can finally stabilize, but until that happens you might see variance like this.

 The walk to Frozen is a bit confusing, but you’ll want to basically walk alongside (or through, if it’s open) the old Odyssey Pavilion building: